QLS-MiCM/DataProcessingInPython/README.md

 * Student version (with blank fields): https://colab.research.google.com/github/bzrudski/Data-Processing-in-Python/blob/main/Exercises/scripts/DataProcessingPython.ipynb
 * Solution version (filled out): https://colab.research.google.com/github/bzrudski/Data-Processing-in-Python/blob/main/Exercises/solutions/DataProcessingPython.ipynb

+> &#x26A0; **Warning:** If you are using Google Colab, you need to upload all the files for the exercises and correct the paths.
+I suggest uploading them all to the `content` directory.
+This affects the exercises and one of the live coding cells.

 ## Outline

 *For a more detailed outline, see [Outline/Outline.md](Outline/Outline.md).*